bitstrike/reminder-bitcrash/README.md

 # Task Reminder

 A panel widget for Linux desktops that combines a todo checklist with countdown and absolute-time reminders.
 Supports Cinnamon, GNOME Shell, and KDE Plasma.
 Integrates with your Nextcloud CalDAV calendar (read-only).
 This project is ai-assisted.
+The cinnamon applet is the most stable.
+Haven't tested gnome or kde yet.

 ## Features